Finding Your Path to Sobriety: The Benefits of Stopping Drinking and How to Get There

 3. Set Clear Goals

 It’s helpful to set specific, realistic goals when quitting alcohol.
-These can include cutting back your drinking gradually before quitting completely, or choosing a quit date and committing to total sobriety from that point forward.
 Having clear goals gives you something to work toward and helps keep you accountable.
+For individuals overcoming alcohol use disorder, committing to abstinence provides the strongest foundation for long-term health and well-being.

 4. Avoid Triggers